jonlpersson/ed-latimore/site/_posts/2023-03-02-best-manly-hobbies.md

 But if you need some inspiration or awareness of the possibilities out there, I’ve created a detailed list of some of the best manly hobbies to explore.

 And remember, there’s nothing wrong with abandoning a hobby if it doesn’t seem like a good fit.
 Time is never wasted when actively challenging yourself to learn and build new skills.
-With that said, let's dive into 18 popular hobby ideas that you could start today.
+With that said, let’s dive into 18 popular hobby ideas that you could start today.

 ### Reading books